tlcraft/Software-Apprenticeship-Framework/README.md

 * 8th Light is the first company which I learned of which promotes this type of program.
 You can find more information about them and their program here: https://8thlight.com/apprenticeship/
 * Apprenticeship Patterns is a book which has been recommended to me by several people.
 It's available on Amazon and other outlets: https://www.amazon.com/Apprenticeship-Patterns-Guidance-Aspiring-Craftsman/dp/0596518382
 * The Weirrich Institute of Software is a program more geared toward experienced software professionals looking to grow and expand their expertise.
 This is actually also developed by 8th Light: https://www.weirichinstitute.com/

-* Eric Smith of 8th Light discusses software apprenticeships and how they could help train people to be programmers: https://vimeo.com/266604194
+* Eric Smith of 8th Light discusses software apprenticeships and how they could help train people to be software professionals: https://vimeo.com/266604194